lowcodeunit/public-web-docs/docs/guides/hosting/e-commerce/forestry-11ty-jamcart/develop-site.md

 This is standard html setup with only a few minor adjustments.
 You'll notice the `title` and `description` values within double curly braces, this is how data is injected with Liquid.
 The `content` value is a special variable provided by 11ty and is how layouts are nested inside of each other, its `| safe` filter simply lets Liquid know that no html escaping is necessary.

-The other additions are in place to support some of the JamCart experience.
-For starters, the JamCart script is installed in the `<head>` tag of the html, take a moment to grab your account id from the `data-id` in the script on the install page of JamCart then replace `INSERT_JAMCART_ACCOUNT_ID` with the located account id.
-Next you'll notice the html (`<jamcart-open>...</jamcart-open>`) that is responsible for opening the shopping cart.
+The other additions are in place to support some of the Snipcart experience.
+For starters, the Snipcart script, styles and preconnects are installed in the `<head>` tag of the html, take a moment to grab your test API Key from the Snipcart dashboard by navigating to your `Account -> API Keys` and replace `YOUR_PUBLIC_API_KEY` with the public test API key.
+Next you'll notice the html (`class="snipcart-checkout`) that is responsible for opening the shopping cart, Snipcart will look for this class name so it could be in a `<div>` but here we put it in a `<span>`.

 This wraps up our main layout, now we can dive into creating our pages.